Arctic-Bromine-Model-Intercomparison/arctic-bromine-model-intercomp/outputVariablesObs.md

 - Model information/attributes: provider, model, version, creation_date

 # Highly recommended model output
 If some of these variables cannot be saved by your model, saving some is better than none!
+Please keep these files on your own servers for comparison of monthly / weekly averages, which we will do in a second step.
 | Variable      | Unit | Dimensions | Frequency | name in file |
 | ----------- | ----------- | ---------------- | ------------| ------------|
 | $O_3$ mixing ratio | $ppbv$ | 4 | 3-Hourly | O3_ppbv |